mysociety/fms_geographic_data/Readme.md

 # FixMyStreet Geographic Count Data

 This creates a number of different files at different levels of aggregation.
-It uses Elvis Nyanzu‘s (University of Sheffield) levels of categorisation to create counts at different levels that can be compared across the country.
+It uses Elvis Nyanzuâ€˜s (University of Sheffield) levels of categorisation to create counts at different levels that can be compared across the country.

-It aggregates counts of reports
+It aggregates counts of reports across several different metrics.

 Two kinds of interface aggregation: